 In 1993, Steve moved to Nashville to build a career, especially as a songwriter.
 In June, 1997, at the age of 43, he had open heart quintuple by-pass surgery.
 After a lengthy recovery, he continued writing and performing.
 His plans for a new CD came together in 2004 and he was able to put together "Steam Powered Stern" with friends Jack Irwin and Mike McAdam, along with a stellar group of pickers.
 The CD was released on March 6, 2007.

-Steve is the co-founder and President of the Mobile Electronics Competition Association, or MECA, the largest car audio sports organization in the USA, with club chapters in the UK, Ecuador, Mexico, Virgin Islands, British Virgin Islands, Thailand, Trinidad, and China.
-He oversees 180+ events each year and promotes the enjoyment of music in mobile environments and judges car show events when possible.
+Steve is the co-founder and President of the Mobile Electronics Competition Association, or MECA, the largest car audio sports organization in the USA, with club chapters in the Virgin Islands, Indonesia, Malaysia, Singapore, Thailand, Trinidad/Tobago, Mexico, and China.
+He oversees 200 events each year and promotes the enjoyment of music in mobile environments and judges car show events when possible.

-Steve lives in Goodlettsville, TN about 15 miles north of Nashville with his wife Susan and 2 of their 3 kids: Ethan 17, and Rachel Beth 12 He spends a lot of time on the road.
-He doesn’t really have any spare time, but he likes to ride his 1984 H-D Electra-Glide whenever possible.
+Steve lives in Goodlettsville, TN about 15 miles north of Nashville with his wife Susan and 2 of their 3 kids: Ethan 19, and Rachel Beth 14.
+He spends a lot of time on the road.
+He is a Ford guy, and partial to Ranchero car/truck restoration.